 Reciprocal Borrowing Agreements

-Covenant is a member of two reciprocal borrowing networks: the American Theological Library Association (ATLA) Reciprocal Borrowing Program and the Association of Christian Librarians (ACL) Reciprocal Borrowing Program.
+Covenant is a member of two reciprocal borrowing networks: the Atla Reciprocal Borrowing Program and the Association of Christian Librarians (ACL) Reciprocal Borrowing Program.
 Through these programs, Covenant students are entitled to on-site borrowing privileges at any participating library.
 Check the maps below to see if there is a participating library near you.

 - ACL Reciprocal Borrowing Program.
 Contact the Covenant library to obtain a signed authorization form before you visit a library.